-Billing companies can charge customers in various ways: via flat rate; by taking a percentage of overall collections; by billing per claim or per statement; or through combination of those.
+Billing companies can charge customers in various ways: via flat rate; by taking a percentage of overall collections; by billing per claim or per statement; or through the combination of those.
 Investigate the going rates at several companies offering the services you may need, and calculate your metrics against their prices to figure out what you’d pay as a customer.

-For example, if your biller was processing 1500 claims each month, and a billing service would charge you $0.90 per claim to process them, that adds up to a cost of $1,350 per month to outsource.
+For example, if your biller was processing 1500 claims each month, and billing service would charge you $0.90 per claim to process them, that adds up to a cost of $1,350 per month to outsource.
 Is that lower than the compensation and benefits you’d confer on a new hire?

 4. Consider the Future

 Look ahead and think about what changes are coming for your practice in the months and years ahead.
 Is your practice going to grow by adding new providers, expanding its services or welcoming new patients?
 Or will you be scaling down as a physician retires?

 Keep this in mind: the last thing any new hire wants is to join a company just to be phased out his position shortly thereafter.
 It’s common for medical practices to outgrow the capabilities of their in-house billing departments or find themselves underutilizing staff when business slows.